kbaggen/Cheapfathers-Bubble-Logger/README.md

 * Sound sensor is prone to moisture, needs a "condom" (small water balloon)!
 * A airtight Blow-off system is needed as else krausen-yeast-particles from blow-off will set-off the measurements!
 Or, you might get away with a high headspace of 33% together with a low temperature and hence a slow fermentation.
 The size of the blow-out should at least be 1-2 liters of volume.
 * This equipment do make use of Arduino IDE, and hence, you need to be familiar with Arduino IDE or willing to learn!!!
-* **To make use of the inbuild polonium and hence SG estimation precise 4ml water should be added to the "S" airlock**!
-* **You must calibrate the Sound sensor as below!**

  <p align="center">